sgolebiewski-intel/edge-microvisor-toolkit/docs/user-guide/Overview.md

 ## Overview

-The Edge Microvisor Toolkit Development Node is a software package that contains mutable Edge Microvisor Toolkit in an ISO installer format.
+The Edge Microvisor Toolkit Developer is a software package that contains mutable Edge Microvisor Toolkit in an ISO installer format.
 Edge Microvisor Toolkit is a streamlined container operating system that showcases the Intel silicon optimizations.
 Built on Azure Linux, it features a Linux Kernel